-The EU Regulation 861/2007 (regarding the European Small Claims Procedure) also applies in all Member States except Denmark.
-It creates a uniform procedure in all Member States for so-called small claims.
+The EU Regulation 861/2007 (regarding the European Small Claims Procedure) also applies in all EU Member States except Denmark.
+It creates a uniform procedure in all Member States for small claims.
 It creates uniform proceedings in the participating Member States in cases (1) with claims with a value not exceeding € 2,000 and (2) where at least one of the parties has its domicile in a Member State other than the Member State addressed.
 The proceedings start with filing an application with the competent court.
-The court shall have the application served upon the defendant, which must file a written statement of defense within 30 days.
-A judgment given in a Member State in the European Small Claims Procedure is be recognized and enforced in another Member Sate without a declaration of enforceability being required, and without any scope for opposing its recognition.
-Judgments in a European-Small claims procedure may be lodged in accordance with the rules for civil proceedings in the Member where the judgment was given.
+The court will have the application served on the defendant, which must file a written statement of defence within 30 days.
+A judgment rendered in a Member State in the European Small Claims Procedure is to be recognized and enforced in another Member Sate without a declaration of enforceability being required, and without any scope for opposing its recognition.
+Judgments in a European Small Claims Procedure may be lodged in accordance with the rules for civil proceedings in the Member State where the judgment was rendered.

-Both local (Dutch) and international arbitral judgments cannot be enforced directly in The Netherlands.
-Dutch arbitral awards shall relatively easily be enforced by ways of a leave given by the preliminary relief judge; arbitral awards in cases of in international arbitration can only be recognized on the basis of an applicable treaty.
+Both Dutch and international arbitral awards cannot be enforced directly in the Netherlands.
+Dutch arbitral awards are relatively easy to enforce by way of a leave granted by a preliminary relief judge; international arbitral awards can only be recognized on the basis of an applicable treaty.
 The most important treaty is the New York Convention.
-A request to have an international arbitral judgment recognized and enforceable shall be filed with the Court of the place where the party against whom enforcement is sought is domiciled, and must in The Netherlands be filed by a Dutch attorney.
+A request to have an international arbitral award recognized and enforceable must be filed with the court of the place where the party against whom enforcement is sought is domiciled, and in the Netherlands must be filed by a Dutch attorney.